mercadopago/sdk-js/API/bricks/paymentReview.md

 ### `Brick Controller`.update()

-When called, the `update` method updates the given data, preserving the current instance of the brick.
+When called, the `update` method updates the given data via patch, preserving the current instance of the brick.

+> **You should use the same object structure as the initialization.**

 #### Params